-Data protection: Use cloud in EU.
-Use devices and software independent of USA companies.
-Alternatives to Adobe: Image with GIMP, Affinity, Apple: 3D-Blender
+Privacy: Use cloud in EU.
+Use devices and software independently from USA companies.
+Alternatives to Adobe: Image with GIMP, Affinity, Apple: 3D Blender

 As a media artist, be aware of the ecological side of the work.

-Video portals maintain large server farms that consume electricity and cooling.
-Therefore, set resolution and bitrate only as much as necessary, Vimeo standard is enough for online viewing.
+Video portals maintain large server farms that consume power and cooling.
+Therefore set resolution and bitrate only as much as necessary, Vimeo standard is enough for online display.
 4K – use resolution only offline, HD quality 1920 x 1080 px or less to 1280 x 720 px, compression rate 8 – 10 Mbit/sec, frame rate 25 (EU) – 30 (US) frames/sec.

 Put photos online

-Desktop: Website 1024 to 1200 pix for longest page, quality 60 to 80%, jepeg format, prevents theft for print; use PNG for logo, graphic, icon.
+Desktop: Website 1024 to 1200 pix for longest page, quality 60 to 80%, jepeg format, prevents theft for print; for logo, graphic, icon use PNG.

-Compress images, smartphone: use app. to compress, settings as for desktop
+Compress images, smartphone: app. use for compressing, settings as for desktop

-Online archive with website: Do they replace print catalogs?
-Are they more resource efficient?
+Online archive with website: Are they replacing print catalogs?
+Are they more resource-efficient?

-Use cloud archive sparingly, keep raw video offline
+Operate cloud archive in a data-saving way, store raw video offline

-Own website: Delete plugins not needed: Link to external websites instead of embedding saves energy.
+Delete plugins that are not needed: Link to external websites instead of embedding saves energy.

 Electricity and heating

-Ventilate the studio during the heating period instead of continuously.
-Switch off lights when leaving the room.
+Shock instead of continuous ventilation of the studio during the heating period.
+Turn off lights when leaving the room.
 LED light bulbs save the most.
-Often incandescent, fluorescent bulbs can be replaced with LED in existing lamps.
+Often in existing lamps incandescent, fluorescent lamps can be replaced with LED.

 Working in daylight can be part of the concept.

-Selling a crypto artwork uses as much energy as the studio uses in two years.
-Now artist Joanie Lemercier is committed to reducing the carbon emissions of this medium.
+Selling a crypto artwork consumes as much energy as the studio uses in two years.
+Now, artist Joanie Lemercier is committed to reducing the carbon emissions of this medium.